SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 Once you have determined that an update is available, follow these steps:
 - Login to the SmartThings IDE
-- Go to either the `My Device Types` or `My SmartApps` tabs to see if there are updates (the color of the item will be purple)
+- Go to either the `My Device Handlers` or `My SmartApps` tabs to see if there are updates (the color of the item will be purple)
 - Click the `Update from Repo` button (top right)
 - Select the repository and branch you want to update `SmartThingsPublic (StrykerSKS-Ecobee3)`
 - The item should show up in the `Obsolete (updated in GitHub)` column and automatically be selected